-Luther Residence Hall (1999)-Named for theologian Martin Luther, Luther Hall is a three-story apartment complex along 20th Avenue, between 7th and 8th Streets that houses juniors and seniors in units from efficiencies to two-bedroom suites.
+Luther Residence Hall (1999)-Named for theologian Martin Luther, Luther Hall is a three-story apartment complex along 20th Avenue, between 7th and 8th Streets, that houses juniors and seniors in units from efficiencies to two-bedroom suites.

-Melby Hall (1961)-Named in honor of J. S. Melby (dean of men from 1920 to 1942, basketball coach, and head of the Christianity Department).
-It provides facilities for the health and physical education program, intercollegiate and intramural athletics, the Hoyt Messerer Fitness Center, and general auditorium purposes.
+Si Melby Hall (1961)-Named in honor of J. S. Melby (dean of men from 1920 to 1942, basketball coach, and head of the Christianity Department).
+It provides facilities for the health and physical education program, intercollegiate and intramural athletics, the Patricia Piepenburg Women's Locker Room, the Claudia Murray Women's Soccer Locker

+Room, the Donny Wichmann Weight Room, the Olivia Dahl/Hoyt Messerer Sport Medicine Center, and general auditorium purposes.
 The Ernie Anderson Center Court was dedicated in 2001.